phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 144886
+#Total Number of Tweets: 417781
-#Number of Trump Tweets: 121757
+#Number of Clinton Tweets: 144954
-#Number of Sanders Tweets: 72777
+#Number of Trump Tweets: 121872
-#Number of Rubio Tweets: 34252
+#Number of Sanders Tweets: 72829
-#Number of Carson Tweets: 23391
+#Number of Rubio Tweets: 34275
-#Number of Bush Tweets: 20427
+#Number of Carson Tweets: 23405
-#Total Number of Tweets:
+#Number of Bush Tweets: 20448
 ---
 ---